Abby Dowse Leaves Little To The Imagination In Latex Bodysuit

 “A complete smoke show!!!
 Incredible,” wrote one admirer.

-“The perfect outfit on the perfect body absolutely flawless,” a third admirer wrote follow by heart and fire emojis.
+“The perfect outfit on the perfect body absolutely flawless,” a third admirer wrote followed by heart and fire emoji.

 “I’m seeing way more ‘body’ than ‘suit’ here.
 And I like it,” joked a fourth follower.